jrochenrfm/clarity/README.md

 The web service can create two resource types, file or label.

 A zipped folder can be sent identified with a type of 'folder'.
+The folder will still be a file resource but the folder will be unzipped and can be navigated in Moodle.

-The folder will be unzipped and if a mainfile is specified that file will be opened when the a user clicks on the resource in Moodle.
+If a mainfile attribute is specified that file will be opened when a user clicks on the resource in Moodle.
 This can be useful for sending HTML pages that have bundled resources.